rka97/Unive/README.md

 - [ ] Ban or discipline students for certain periods of time.
 Delete messages from the chat room.

 Changelog:
-- [ ] Make a Student database table and the corresponding model (won't add much functionality yet).
+- [x] Make a Student database table and the corresponding model (won't add much functionality yet).
-- [ ] Link User to Student
+- [x] Link User to Student
+- [ ] Alter User view such that it takes a student ID during registration.
+- [ ] Make UI for adding and removing students.